 What kind of FADs fishing does Costa Rica offer?

 There are many different types of FADS in the world, but the ones used in Costa Rica are subsurface FADS.
 We have found over the years that the placement of the FADs in the water column will have a direct impact on the species it holds.
 Place it to close to the surface and you get tons of mahi mahi and wahoo.
 Place it too deep and attract fish, but makes it hard to fish them.
-A FAD is actually anything that attracts fish and most of you have likely already seen something that is considered a FAD.
+A FAD is actually anything that attracts fish and most of you have likely already seen something that is considered a FAD also know as a seamount.
 Whether it is a tree floating or a plastic bucket, it would be considered a FAD.
-However, man made FADs are more predictable and either stationary or floating with a satellite beacon so they can be found easily.
-Our FADs are stationary and subsurface, so not easily spotted with the naked eye.
+However, man-made FADs are more predictable and either stationary or floating with a satellite beacon so they can be found easily.
+Costa Rica FADs are stationary and subsurface, so not easily spotted with the naked eye.

 Where is the best place to go FADs fishing Costa Rica?